cpliakas/manifest-publisher/README.md

-Manifest Publisher is a CLI tool that automatically generates and publishes the `manifest.json` file used by the [Phar Update](https://github.com/herrera-io/php-phar-update) library in order to add self update capabilities to your [phar](http://php.net/manual/en/intro.phar.php).
+Manifest Publisher is a CLI tool that automatically generates and publishes the `manifest.json` file used by the [Phar Update](https://github.com/herrera-io/php-phar-update) library to add self update capabilities to your [phar](http://php.net/manual/en/intro.phar.php).
 The `manifest.json` file can be published to various targets such as [GitHub Pages](https://pages.github.com/).

 ## Background